mayank12gt/Nearby-Places-App/README.md

 # Nearby-Places-App
-Android App which shows nearby places according to user's location and their details.
+Android App which shows nearby places according to user's location and their details.<br>
-ScreenShots:
+## ScreenShots: